 We can help with questions like:

 If you are considering abortion, it is important that you talk to someone first.
-Cobb Pregnancy Services can help answer your questions about abortion and provide you throughout the decision process.
+Cobb Pregnancy Services can help answer your questions about abortion and provide you with counseling throughout the decision process.

 Adoption is an option that allows you the peace of knowing you’ve provided a better situation for your child.
 You can even choose the couple.
 Perhaps you are considering an adoption because: